00sapo/visual.nvim/Readme.md

 # Visual.nvim

+**N.B.
+This is still in a very experimental stage and mappings will suddenly change in the next few weeks.**

 In nvim, you do `c3w`.
 Ah no!
 It was wrong, let's retry: `uc5w`... wooops!
 Sorry, it is still wrong: `uc6w`!